-As Table 8.2 "Median Annual Earnings of Year-Round, Full-Time Workers Aged 25 and Over, by Educational Attainment, 2007" shows, this gender gap exists for all levels of education and even increases with higher levels of education.
-On the average, college-educated women (bachelor's degree) working full-time earn almost \$17,700 less per year than their male counterparts.
+As Table 11.2 "Median Annual Earnings of Full-Time, Year-Round Workers Aged 25-64 by Educational Attainment, 2009" shows, this gender gap exists for all levels of education and even increases with higher levels of education.
+On the average, women with a bachelor's degree or higher and working full time earn almost \$20,000 less per year than their male counterparts.

-Table 8.2 Median Annual Earnings of Year-Round, Full-Time Workers Aged 25 and Over, by Educational Attainment, 2007
+Table 11.2 Median Annual Earnings of Full-Time, Year-Round Workers Aged 25-64 by Educational Attainment, 2009